Skip to main content

 Regular Texas SNAP for senior households

-• What it is: the main Texas food-benefit program for households that need help paying for groceries through a benefits card account linked to SNAP.
+• What it is: the main Texas food-benefit program for households that need help paying for groceries through a Lone Star Card account linked to SNAP.

-• Who can get it: seniors who live in Texas and meet the state’s SNAP rules on household composition, income, resources, and immigration or citizenship status.
-If the household has a person age 60+ or with a qualifying disability, Texas gives the household special treatment under the senior and disability SNAP rules.
+• Who can get it: seniors who live in Texas and meet the state’s SNAP rules on household makeup, income, resources, and immigration or citizenship status.
+A household with a person age 60+ or with a qualifying disability gets special treatment under senior and disability SNAP rules.

-• How to apply: apply through Your Texas Benefits, call 2-1-1 or 1-877-541-7905, or submit a paper application through the state process described in the Texas Works Handbook.
+• How to apply: apply online, call 2-1-1 Option 2, or submit a paper application through Texas Health and Human Services.

 Texas Simplified Application Project (TSAP)

-• Who can get it: households where all members are age 60 or older, receive disability payments, or both, nobody has earned income, and no one receives SNAP-CAP, under the state TSAP policy.
+• Who can get it: households where all members are age 60 or older, receive disability payments, or both; nobody has earned income; and no one receives SNAP-CAP.

-• How to apply: use Your Texas Benefits, ask a local Feeding Texas food bank for TSAP help, or call 2-1-1.
-Texas also says SNAP applicants are screened for TSAP as part of the normal process in the handbook.
+• How to apply: use Your Texas Benefits, ask a local food bank for TSAP help, or call 2-1-1.
+Texas also screens SNAP applicants for TSAP as part of the normal process.

-• What to gather: retirement or disability income proof, bank statements, rent or mortgage and utility bills, and medical bills or pharmacy printouts, as listed by Feeding Texas.
+• What to gather: retirement or disability income proof, bank statements, rent or mortgage and utility bills, and medical bills or pharmacy printouts.
+The Feeding Texas TSAP guide also lists what to bring.

 SNAP-CAP for some SSI recipients